Talljack/talljack-eslint-config/README.md

 ## talljack-eslint-config

-Talljack's ESlint config
+Talljack's ESLint config

 ## Why write it?

-When ESlint upgrades to 9.x, my all projects need to update the ESlint config file, so I want to write my config to be reused in all projects.
+When ESLint upgrades to flat config(ESLint 9), my all projects need to update the ESLint config file, so I want to write my config to be reused in all projects.

 ## How to use it?